 - be any age

-- be single, married or in a long term relationship; your sexual orientation is not an issue
+- be single, married or in a civil partnership, or in a long term relationship; your sexual orientation is not an issue

 - be from any ethnic group or religion.